Two-Day Nikko Itinerary

 - Canyoning: If you’re looking for a thrilling adventure consider canyoning at the Kinugawa River.
 You can slide down natural chutes and ride over small waterfalls with a trained guide!

-- Kinugawa River Boat Tour: During this 40-minute boat tour, a guide will take you to scenic spots Kinugawa River.
+- Kinugawa River Boat Tour: During this 40-minute boat tour, a guide will take you to scenic spots in Kinugawa River.

 - Rafting: A more adventurous boat tour in Nikko is rafting.
 These rubber boats fit for 7-8 people following the waves and bumps of the river.